 "I had an opportunity to spend a semester in the University of Valladolid in Spain.
 University of Valladolid is a wonderful place to concentrate for your study.
 The campus has a very good library which you find open until 21:00.
 Teachers are good and helpful.
 Having a walk every evening in the lush beauty by the river is an unforgettable experience.
 Those who want to concentrate on study more, and discover the inner self in a beautiful place, you can think about this University."

 Md.
-Habibur Salman, Bangladesh, 1st edition - 1st in Padua, 2nd year in Palencia (Valladolid) and Padua
+Habibur Salman, Bangladesh

 "For my 2nd year university, I have chosen University of Valladolid (campus Palencia) due the variety of courses they offer in the specialization.
 The school in Palencia is one of the best in Spain for Forest Sciences and it has all the structure you need for studying or carrying out your thesis.
 Palencia is a small town in Castilla y Leon with a lot of green areas and parks surrounding the city.
 It has a low cost of living and the lively Spanish atmosphere.
 Also, it is well connected to Madrid by fast trains (01:30 hrs) and many bus lines.
 Finally, I highly recommend for those who wish to come here to learn at least some basic Spanish to facilitate your communication outside the university campus and enjoy Spain!"
-Danilo Gonçalves, Brazil, 5th edition - 1st year in Padua and 2nd 2nd year in Palencia (Valladolid)
+Danilo Gonçalves, Brazil